pablo-meier/Pablog/_src/posts/2012-12-18-stream-ads.md

 **It's minutes of ads for hours of entertainment, for no money at all.**

-_Nowhere else_ do you get this value proposition: you can pay out the ass to for a movie to be entertained for two hours (with non-blockable ads at the start) that barely support artists onscreen; you pay for a cable subscription to have the privilege to watch a sitcom episode with 23 minutes of content and 7 minutes of commercials.
+_Nowhere else_ do you get this value proposition: you can pay out the ass to go to a movie to be entertained for two hours (with non-blockable ads at the start) that barely support artists onscreen; you pay for a cable subscription to have the privilege to watch a sitcom episode with 23 minutes of content and 7 minutes of commercials.